hyperledger/besu-docs/docs/Concepts/Privacy/Multi-Tenancy.md

     If not configured to allow access only by the multi-tenant Besu node, other Orion clients, including other Besu nodes, might be able to access tenant data.

-Multi-tenancy validates that tenants are permitted to use the specified HTTP or Websocket JSON-RPC requests, and the tenant has access to the requested privacy data.
-Private data is segregated, and each tenant uses a JWT token for authentication.
+Multi-tenancy validates that tenants have permission to use the specified HTTP or Websocket JSON-RPC requests, and the tenant has access to the requested privacy data.
+There is segregation of private data, and each tenant uses a JWT token for authentication.

-The JWT token can be created
+You can create the JWT token either
 [externally or internally](../../HowTo/Interact/APIs/Authentication.md).